ATECoder/dn.vi.ivi/src/visa/visa.console/readme.md

 # About

-[cc.isr.Visa.Console] using the [ISR VISA Win Controls].for communicating with virtual instruments using [IVI] VISA.
+[cc.isr.Visa.Console] using the [ISR VISA Win Controls] for communicating with virtual instruments using [IVI] VISA.

 # How to Use